hozier/memCacheLabs/README.md

 ###### (a) In Development

-In development: memCacheLabs acts as the integrative, the plug-and-play caching layer, living between the server's application and database. <br><br>
+The service, memCacheLabs, acts as an integrative, lightweight, plug-and-playable caching layer, living between the server's application and database. <br><br>

 ###### (b.1) Directory